elghazal-a/logio-docker/README.md

   environment: #All these env variables are optionals
   - PORT=28778
   - DOCKER_SOCKET=/var/run/docker.sock
-  - SHOW_LOG_BY_LABEL=soam.log
+  - SHOW_LOG_BY_LABEL=logio

-#SOAM will show logs for this service because of "soam.log" label
+#LogIO-Docker will show logs for this service because of "logio" label
 service:
     ...
     labels:
-    - "soam.log=yes"
+    - "logio=yes"
 EOF

 docker-compose up -d